 Newspapers can give you the story behind the facts that you already know about your ancestor.

-Genes Reunited also contain a collection of directories which can include information containing where your ancestor resided, where their business was location and possibly their occupation as well.
+Genes Reunited also contain a collection of directories that can include information containing where your ancestor resided, where their business was the location, and possibly their occupation as well.